-Though fifth disease generally occurs in children between 4-10 years of age, it can affect any age group, including adults.
-It most commonly occurs during the winter and spring.
+Fifth disease generally occurs in children between 4-10 years of age, but it can affect any age group.
+Fifth disease most commonly occurs during the winter and spring.
 The illness classically begins with a low-grade fever, headache, runny nose, and malaise (a sense of not feeling well).
 Of course, these symptoms mimic any other viral illness, so it is impossible to determine the cause early in the illness.
-After about a week, this is followed by a characteristic bright red rash on the cheeks (the so-called "slapped cheeks" rash).
+After about a week, initial symptoms are followed by a characteristic bright red rash on the cheeks (the so-called "slapped cheeks").
 Finally, after three to four days, a fine, red, lacelike rash can develop over the rest of the body.
-This rash may last for five days to a week and occasionally comes and goes for up to three weeks.
-The other symptoms are usually gone by the time the rash appears, and patients with the rash are usually not contagious.
-Unfortunately, as with many other viral illnesses, the features and timing of the different stages of illness are not always predictable.
+This rash may last for five to seven days and occasionally comes and goes for up to three weeks.
+The other symptoms are usually gone by the time the rash appears.
+Patients with the rash are usually not contagious.
+Unfortunately, as with many other viral illnesses, the features and timing of the different stages of illness are often unpredictable.

 Are there other symptoms that can occur with fifth disease?

-Around 5% of children and around 50% of adults with fifth disease, or parvovirus infection, can have joint aches and pains.
-This arthritis or arthropathy is more common in females than males and is usually temporary, lasting days to weeks, but may become a long-term problem for months.
-People with arthritis from fifth disease usually have stiffness in the morning, with redness and swelling of the same joints on both sides of the body (a "symmetrical" arthritis).
+Around 5% of children and about half of adults with fifth disease experience joint aches and pains.
+This arthritis or arthropathy is more common in females than males, is usually temporary, lasts days to weeks, and may become a long-term problem for months.
+People with arthritis from fifth disease usually have stiffness in the morning, with redness and swelling of the same joints on both sides of the body ("symmetrical" arthritis).
 The joints most commonly involved are the knees, fingers, and wrists.